InternalHellhound/Guides/Silicium/Porting/Snapdragon/Device/README.md

 For Snapdragon 8(s) Gen 3 (SM8650/SM8635) or newer devices we will use `post-ddr-<platform codename>-1.0.dts` from `xbl_config.img`, since Qualcomm have changed MemoryMap format. <br />

+You can either make the Memory Map by yourself or use an automated [Script](https://gist.github.com/N1kroks/0b3942a951a2d4504efe82ab82bc7a50)<br />
+>NOTE: script also create Configuration Map, remove it from Memory Map

 Unpack `xbl_config.img`, which we have extracted earlier from your device, using [XBLConfigReader](https://github.com/Project-Aloha/XBLConfigReader). <br />
 A Compiled Version is pinned in `#general` in our Discord server. <br />
 Also you can compile it yourself: